drscotthawley/prefigure/README.md

 ```

 If the GUI is enabled, you get a Gradio URL, which is also pushed to `wandb` (as "Media").
 By default this URL is on `localhost`, however,
-if environment variables `OFC_USERNAME` AND `OFC_PASSWORD` set, then a temporary public Gradio is obtained.
-(Since these public URLs expire after 72 hours, we re-launch the GUI every 71 hours and update the wandb)
+if environment variables `OFC_USERNAME` and `OFC_PASSWORD` are set, then a temporary public Gradio is obtained.
+(Since these temporary public URLs expire after 72 hours, we re-launch the GUI every 71 hours and update the link on WandB.)

 Also, if you set `sliders=True` when calling `OFC()`, the float and int variables will get sliders (with max & min guessed at by arg values).
 Otherwise, the default is that all variables (excep `bool` types) are expressed via text fields.